Sole Trader Tax Return Example: File with Ease

 If a sole trader’s business income exceeds $75,000, they are required to register for Goods and Services Tax (GST).
 When making purchases for their business, the sole trader can claim GST credits for the GST amount charged.
 Additionally, the remainder of the purchase can be claimed as a tax-deductible expense if it is for work-related purposes.

-Key Dates for Tax Lodgment and Payment
+Important Dates for Tax Filing and Payment

 Tax Lodgment Deadline

 The deadline for lodgment of your tax return as a sole trader is 31 October of each year.
-This is the due date when you are responsible for submitting your tax return to the Australian Taxation Office (ATO).
+This is the due date when you are responsible for submitting your Tax Return to the Australian Taxation Office (ATO).

 Using a Tax Agent